 Zoom into the map to find details such as moorings, boaters' facilities and access points.
 You'll need to zoom in fully to see all the details.
 Click the red 'i' icon in the bottom right hand corner to expand the key.

 Running for 21.5 miles between Sowerby Bridge and Wakefield, the Calder & Hebble was designed to extend navigation from the Aire and Calder Navigation at Wakefield to Halifax, and later Sowerby Bridge.
 By 1770, navigation was possible along the upper reaches of the Calder.

-The canal joins the Huddersfield Broad Canal at Cooper Bridge, and the Rochdale Canal at its Sowerby Bridge terminus.
+It joins the Huddersfield Broad Canal at Cooper Bridge, and the Rochdale Canal at its Sowerby Bridge terminus.
 Since the Calder & Hebble's locks are shorter than those on the Rochdale, the warehouses at Sowerby Bridge were used for transhipment - storing cargoes after they were unloaded from one size of boat, ready to go into another.
 These spectacular warehouses are now being restored with the help of a substantial Heritage Lottery Fund grant.

 As well as a windlass, you will need a handspike - a thick wooden pole - to operate the locks on the Calder & Hebble Navigation.